 “Gesture interactivity, personal safety and the connected fitness market combined provides over a billion dollar opportunity,” said Neravati, who previously worked as COO with Cigniti in Dallas, US before launching Hug Innovations in 2015.
 “Revenue for this year was Rs 4 crore and we have set a target of Rs 50 crore for the next fiscal year.
 A solid pipeline that has been built to back this growth and we are focusing on B2B and enterprise deals to deliver this growth,” he added.

-This includes creating a first of its kind developer platform and exposing its patented technology to the larger community in the form of a Gestures SDK.
+This includes creating a first of its kind developer platform and exposing its patent-pending technology (Update: patent granted in Jan 2019) to the larger community in the form of a Gestures SDK.
 “This will enable developers (iOS, Android, .Net, Java) to use the technology and build next generation interactive application for IoT devices,” he said.

 The startup currently has over 17,000 customers and has also struck strategic partnerships with top notch companies to develop IoT solutions in personal safety, automotive, health & fitness, gaming and VR.